Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 ### Edit a product without a draft or release

 * The top right pencil icon handles editing the Product Name, Description, Image, Release Management settings, documentation, Access Rights, Categories, Tags, Attributes, and Support Contacts, without creating a draft or releasing a new product version.
 This takes effect immediately.
-    * If the product is in a draft state, setting auto-release to **Automatic** will result in release management being in an "on hold" setting.
+    * If the product is in a draft state, enabling auto-release will result in release management being in an "on hold" setting.
 The product draft must be manually "activated" to resume auto-release handling.

 ### Edit a product with the option to create a draft or make a new release